vojtat/general/README.md

-# general
+# General
-General info about software
+General info about software changes and other things I do on GitHub.
+I hope you like my software.
+- **Vojtat**